AdmiralenOla/Scoary/README.md

                         On which column in the gene presence/absence file do individual strain info start.
 Default=15.
 (1-based
                         indexing)
+  -w, --write_reduced   Use with -r if you only want to analyze a subset of your
+                        strains.
+SCOARY will read the provided comma-separated table of strains and restrict analyzes to these.
   --delimiter DELIMITER
                         The delimiter between cells in the gene presence/absence and trait files.